dbankier/TiShadow/README.md

     -P, --platform <platform>  target platform
-    -D, --include-dot-files    includes dot files in the bundle (defaults to false) -T, --target <app_name>    target TiShadow app (defaults to name on tiapp.xml or moduleid on manifest)
+    -D, --include-dot-files    includes dot files in the bundle (defaults to false) -T, --target <app_name>    target TiShadow app (defaults to name on tiapp.xml or moduleid on manifest) -c, --ticommonjs           support for applications using the ti-commonjs library
 ```

 The app is then cached on the device.
 If you need to clear the cache, use